neopragma/java-legacy/notes/notes-persistence.md

 - More clarity about the responsibilities of different classes in the application
 - Easier to isolate code for automated checks

-We want the persistence mechanism to support three operations:
+We want the persistence mechanism to support these operations:

 - save
 - find by id